Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 • withheld evidence;

-Absence can penalize a claim only when record-generation duty, expected observability, collection path, and access path justify that penalty.
+Absence can affect ranking only when record-generation duty, expected observability, ownership/control, collection path, production state, and access state justify that effect.

 Claims And Statuses